Why Choose a Medical Career?

-- What are my career choices and how much will I earn?
+- What are my career options and how much will I earn?

-- Will I need to become certified or licensed?
+- Will I need to be certified, licensed or registered?

-- What schools do offer an educational program for my career choice?
+- What schools do offer training programs for my career choice?

 - What are my job prospects after I graduate?

 Those employed in the health care sector may or may not provide clinical services, depending on which career path they choose to follow.
-Some health care workers provide clinical services such as nurses, dentists, and physical therapists, while others are employed in training and administrative occupations.
-If you are seeking a professional occupation, such as physician, social worker, or physical therapist, be prepared to devote approximately four years of specialized education in order to achieve your career dreams.
+Some health care workers do provide clinical services such as nurses, dentists, and physical therapists, while others are employed in training and administrative occupations.
+If you are seeking a professional occupation, such as physician, social worker, or physical therapist, be prepared to devote at least four years to specialized education in order to achieve your career dreams.

-No matter which career path you choose in the health care field, your job will yield a large number of benefits.
-Some of the most commonly listed benefits by health care workers have been the following:
+Regardless of which career path you choose, your job will yield a large number of benefits.
+Some of the most most common and valued benefits offered to health care workers are the following:

 - having a flexible schedule and being able to choose full-time or part-time employment